Malvina Shanklin Harlan: Early life and marriage

 Malvina French "Mallie" Shanklin was born in 1839 in Indiana, raised in Evansville, and educated at girls' seminaries until she was 16.
-She was her family's only daughter, and had three brothers.
-She first met John Marshall Harlan (then of Frankfort, Kentucky) at a dinner event held near her home that was hosted by Harlan's sister and her physician husband in 1854, when she was 16 (shortly after his admission to the bar to practice law), and they married on December 23, 1856, when she was 17 and he was 23.
+She was her family's only daughter, and she had three brothers.
+She first met John Marshall Harlan (then of Frankfort, Kentucky) at a dinner event held near her home that was hosted by Harlan's sister and her physician husband in 1854, when she was 16 (shortly after his admission to the bar to practice law).
+They married on December 23, 1856, when she was 17 and he was 23.

 Her family held strongly anti-slavery views, and some members of her family were dismayed when they heard of her involvement with Harlan, as he and his family were slaveholders.
 She resolved to accept her husband's way of life, following the advice of her mother: "You love this man well enough to marry him.
 Remember, now, his home is YOUR home; his people, YOUR people; his interests, YOUR interests – you must have no other."
-After a honeymoon at her parents' home, she moved with her husband to Kentucky, and his family gave the couple a slave as a wedding gift.
-She would later remark on discovering "the close sympathy existing between the slaves and their Master or Mistress", and one of the family slaves was apparently a half-brother of her husband.
+After a honeymoon at her parents' home, she moved with her husband to Kentucky.

+His family gave the couple a slave as a wedding gift.
+She would later remark on discovering "the close sympathy existing between the slaves and their Master or Mistress".
+One of the family slaves was apparently a half-brother of her husband.
-She and her husband were both Presbyterians.

-Despite being a supporter of slavery at the time, John Marshall Harlan remained a supporter of the Union when the Civil War approached a few years after their marriage, and he joined the Union Army in 1861.
+Despite being a supporter of slavery at the time, John Marshall Harlan remained a supporter of the Union.
+When the Civil War approached a few years after their marriage, he joined the Union Army in 1861.

 Although Harlan rose to prominence after the war as an opponent of the Emancipation Proclamation and supporter of slavery, in his later life he would eventually become a staunch supporter of civil rights.
 He became known as "The Great Dissenter" due to his many dissents in Supreme Court cases that restricted civil liberties.